ttscoff/snibbets/README.md

     gem install snibbets

-If you're using the system Ruby, you may need to use `sudo gem install snibbets`.
+If you're using the system Ruby, use `gem install --user-install snibbets` instead.

 ### Configuration